openvinotoolkit/training_extensions/ote_sdk/ote_sdk/usecases/exportable_code/demo/README.md

      -i <path_to_video>/inputVideo.mp4 \
      -m <path_to_model>/model.xml
    ```
+   > **NOTE**: Default configuration contains info about pre- and postprocessing to model inference and is guaranteed to be correct.

-   Also you can define own json config that specify some model parameters.
-To create this config please see `config.json` in demo_package wheel.
+   > Also you can define own json config that specify needed parameters, but any change should be made with caution.
+   > To create this config please see `config.json` in demo_package wheel.

 2. You can create your own demo application, using `demo_package`.
 The main function of package is `create_model`:
    ```python